Missak Manouchian: World War II

-When the Second World War broke out in September 1939 Manouchian, as a foreigner, was evacuated from Paris.
-He found work in the Rouen area, again as a lathe-operator.
+When the Second World War broke out in September 1939 Manouchian was arrested for his suspect communist ties, but was released in October and conscripted into the French 4th Specialist Training Company and dispatched to Brittany.
 After the defeat of June 1940, he returned to Paris to find that his militant activities had become illegal.
 (French authorities had banned the Communist Party as early as September 1939.)
 On 22 June 1941, when the invasion of the Soviet Union by the Nazis began, Manouchian was arrested by the occupying Germans in an anti-communist round-up in Paris.
-Interned in a prison camp at Compiègne, by the efforts of his wife Mélinée Assadourian, he was released after a few weeks without being charged.
+Interned in a prison camp at Compiègne, he was released after a few weeks without being charged, thanks to the efforts of his wife, Mélinée Assadourian.

+In early 1943 he was recruited by Boris Milev.
 Manouchian became the political chief of the Armenian section of the underground MOI, but little is known about his activities until 1943.
 In February of that year, Manouchian transferred to the FTP-MOI, a group of gunmen and saboteurs attached to the MOI in Paris.

 Manouchian became the leader of the FTP-MOI in June/August 1943, replacing Boris Holban.
 Manouchian assumed command of three detachments, totaling about 50 fighters.
 The Manouchian group is credited with the assassination on 28 September 1943, of General Julius Ritter, the assistant in France to Fritz Sauckel, responsible for the mobilization and deportation of labor under the German STO (Obligatory Work Service) in Nazi-occupied Europe.
 (The attack was made by the partisans Marcel Rayman, Léo Kneller, and Celestino Alfonso.)
-The Manouchian groups carried out almost thirty successful attacks on German interests from August to November 1943.
+The Manouchian group carried out almost thirty successful attacks on German interests from August to November 1943.
 Charles Aznavour and his family were members of the Manouchian resistance group, and were recognized after the war for rescuing Jews and Armenians from Nazi persecution.

 Arrest and execution

 On 16 November 1943, the collaborationist French police forces arrested the Manouchian group at Évry-Petit Bourg.
 His companion, Mélinée, managed to escape the police.

 Manouchian and the others were tortured to gain information, and eventually handed over to the Germans' Geheime Feldpolizei (GFP).
-The 23 were given a 1944 show trial for propaganda purposes before execution.
+The 23 were given a show trial for propaganda purposes before execution.
 Manouchian and 21 of his comrades were shot at Fort Mont-Valérien near Paris on 21 February 1944.
 The remaining group member, Olga Bancic, was deported to Stuttgart and beheaded there in May 1944.